twolfson/multi-image-mergetool/README.md

-  --ref-images       Locations to load/save reference images (required if no --loader)  [array] --diff-images      Locations to save diff images  [array] --loader           Loading mechanism to find images  [string] [choices: "gemini"] --port, -p         Port for server to listen on  [number] [default: 2020] --hostname, -h     Hostname for server to listen on  [string] [default: "localhost"] --verbose          Enable verbose logging  [boolean]
+  --ref-images       Locations to load/save reference images (required if no --loader)  [array] --diff-images      Locations to save diff images  [array] --loader           Loading mechanism to find images  [string] [choices: "gemini"] --assert           Only perform assertions (no server).
+If all images match, exits with 0.
+Otherwise, exits with 1  [boolean]
+  --port, -p         Port for server to listen on  [number] [default: 2020] --hostname, -h     Hostname for server to listen on  [string] [default: "localhost"] --verbose          Enable verbose logging  [boolean]